 Woodheath Cottage, rebuilt as The Foxearth

 The Foxearth from NorthThere was a cottage at the junction of Kemnal Road and Kemnal Lane in 1870, and probably for many years before that.
-It was named on old maps as Woodheath Cottage.
-The Foxearth, (shown here in the 1950s) was built on the same site
+It was originally called Woodheath Cottage, although after Foxbury was built it was also referred to as Foxbury Cottage.

-At some stage Harry gave up his job as a butcher, and had become a “Gentleman’s gardener” as he described himself in the 1901 census, probably for the Tiarks family.
-There was friendship between Agnes Tiarks and the family; when daughter Emma became ill, Agnes arranged and paid for her to go the Cottage Hospital in St Paul’s Cray, and later to Gower Street in London.
-There are many references to Agnes visiting the family, and the younger children attended the schoolroom at Foxbury.
+Harry gave up his job as a butcher, and turned to gardening, working for the Tiarks family.
+He described himself as a 'Gentleman's gardener', and there was a good relationship between Agnes Tiarks and the family.
+When daughter Emma became ill, Agnes arranged and paid for her to go the Cottage Hospital in St Paul's Cray, and later to Gower Street in London.
+There are many references in Agnes' diaries to her visiting the family, and the younger children attended the schoolroom at Foxbury.

 The Cottage was not large, and it is difficult today to imagine life with 14 people in such a small space.
-When the last child was born, the eldest was 19, and perhaps had already left home, but nevertheless this was a tight squeeze.
+When the last child was born, the eldest was 19, and perhaps had already left home, but nevertheless this must have been a squeeze.
+Harry died in 1905, and is buried in the Annunciation Church churchyard, and Emma moved to live in Frognal Villas on Green Lane with five of her children and two grandsons.
+Harry is buried with his son, James, who was killed in the Great War in 1917 (see below).

 A young woman was murdered and her body found in the grounds of The Foxearth in the 1950s.
 It made the front pages of the London papers and the police quickly established the identity of the killer who subsequently committed suicide.
 It was the first time a picture of the person the police “wanted to help them with their enquiries” was broadcast on television.